shishircc/bert-for-srl/README.md

 # bert-for-srl

-this project is for Semantic role labeling using bert.
+SRL Is important NLP problem.
+This project is to test bert for SRL for a small domain of SRL problem.

+------- Forked from zhangguoxiao/bert-for-srl ------

 # part one: Introduction